top of page

 Boat

-In this page, we describe our logo - it is a symbolic presentation of the aims of this organization.
+In this massively-linked hypertext, we describe our logo - a symbolic presentation of the aims of our organization.
+Babies need advocacy as they do not talk or vote themselves, and hence this long page in all its detail.
 Our goal is to help reduce neonatal morbidity and mortality.
-Babies need advocacy as they do not talk or vote themselves, and hence this long page in all its detail.
-The red-highlighted locator hyperlinks listed below show the themes of the following paragraphs and the larger message of this page.
+The red-highlighted locator links below show the themes of the following paragraphs with the larger message of this page.

 Our infant